 The Wake-On-Ring header is designated WOR.
 This function allows your computer to receive and be "awakened" by an incoming call when in the suspend state.
 See the table on the right for pin definitions.
-You must also have a WOR card and cable to use WOR.
+You must also have a WOR card and cable to use WOR

-Keylock Enable/Disable
+Keylock Enabled/Disabled

 The Keylock header is located on J36.
-Close Pin 1 and Pin 2 of J36 to enable the function of Keylock.
-The default setting is "Open".
+Close Pin 1 and Pin 2 of J36 to enable Keylock.
+The default setting is Open.
 See the table on the right for pin definitions.